-ESEA programs in this Supplement to which this section applies are: SDFSCA (84.186) (including the Governor's program authorized under Section 4112(a), with the agreement of the Governor); 21st CCLC (84.287); Title V, Part A (84.298); Ed Tech (84.318 and 84.386); and Title II, Part A (84.367).
+ESEA programs in this Supplement to which this section applies are: 21st CCLC (84.287) and Title II, Part A (84.367).

 Except as noted below, SEAs may transfer up to 50 percent of the non-administrative funds allocated for State-level activities from one or more listed applicable programs to one or more of the other listed applicable programs, or to Title I, Part A (CFDA 84.010).
 Except for 21st CCLC (CFDA 84.287), LEAs not identified for improvement or corrective action under Section 1116(c) of ESEA may also transfer up to 50 percent of the funds allocated to them from one or more of the listed applicable programs to another listed applicable program or to Title I, Part A. LEAs identified for improvement under Section 1116(c) may transfer up to 30 percent of the funds allocated to them for (a) school improvement under Section 1003, or (b) other LEA improvement activities consistent with Section 1116(c).
 LEAs identified for corrective action may not transfer funds (Sections 6123(a) and (b) of ESEA (20 USC 7305b(a) and (b))).
 Transferred funds are subject to all of the requirements, set-asides, and limitations of the programs into which they are transferred (Section 6123(e) of ESEA (20 USC 7305b(e))).